rocket-pool/old.docs.rocketpool.net/src/guides/node/mev.md

 Check the box labeled `Enable MEV-Boost` to enable it.

-Once enabled, The screen will look like this (as of Smartnode v1.6.4):
+Once enabled, The screen will look like this (*as of Smartnode v1.7.0*):

 <center>